Please note that the Father Involvement Research Alliance is no longer an active organization. Please read the notice at the bottom of this page.

 - acknowledge the diversity of background and experience of fathers in Canadian society

-Through its various partnerships and activities, FIRA works to:
+Through its various partnerships and activities, FIRA worked to:

 - generate research agenda's on father involvement